Political leaders make a personal style statement with their choice of clothes and colours

 Among the three aspirants for the top post in the public imagination, only Narendra Modi is experimenting with his wardrobe and colours.
 Designer Payal Jain says he conveys a strong message through the way he dresses up for the rallies.
 “He mostly wears jackets in the shades of the Tricolour to convey his image of a nationalist.
 He has not been shy of wearing pink and orange jackets which are not usually considered to be masculine colours and his headgears are.
 They combine well with his grey beard.”
 Payal says the standing and closed collar of his short kurta, which has now been dubbed as ‘Modi kurta’, also goes with the personality that his party is trying to project.”

 In comparison, Rahul Gandhi seems unconcerned about sporting a look.
 “He keeps on repeating the same kurta pyjama again and again.
 At the most he wears a grey or black jacket.”
 It might be considered carelessness, but many believe he is not carrying forward the sartorial tradition of Nehru-Gandhi family.
-“In that sense Priyanka Gandhi is the true heir of Indira Gandhi,” says Payal, who has observed Priyanka from her college days as both went to Delhi’s Jesus & Mary College.
+“In that sense Priyanka Gandhi is the true heir of Indira Gandhi.
+She seems effortless in whatever she does.
+Like her grandmother you can’t ignore her personal charisma even if you want to,” says Payal, who has observed Priyanka from her college days as both went to Delhi’s Jesus & Mary College.

 Talking of female politicians, Sonia Gandhi is a great ambassador for the traditional weaves of India.
+“She mostly turns up in subtle colours and it goes with her personality.
+The only thing that I will like to recommend is that she should experiment with her blouses,” says Payal.
 Sushma Swaraj is equally fond of Indian textiles but her choice of colours is on the brighter side.
 “With her the bindi and sindoor make the biggest statement,” notes Payal adding simplicity need not come cheap.
 “The kind of hand weaves they sport, they have to pay a huge amount for it.”

 Rathore, who has many clients in the political spectrum doesn’t want to name any but says, “The Jodhpuri Bandhgala jacket in many of its avatars, is clearly the most popular choice for most politicians who care for a civilised look that is classic and stately.
 It works well for both summer and winter but must absolutely be custom-tailored.”